-Pox and the City: Challenges in Writing a Digital History Game (Spring 2012 version)
+Pox and the City: Challenges in Writing a Digital History Game (2012 revision)

 Permalink for this paragraph 0 Real event or plausible scenario?
 First-person shooter or third-person isometric perspective?
 These are some of the questions we confronted as we began the collaborative digital history project, Pox and the City,1 a role-playing game funded by a start-up grant from the Office of Digital Humanities.2 How do we adapt the content into a playable scenario that retains educational and research value?
 What restrictions do pedagogical concerns place on the actual programming?
 And how are these concepts visually represented in a digital world?